 Martina Filjak came to international attention by winning the Gold Medal, the 1st prize and the Beethoven prize at the Cleveland International Piano Competition in 2009, which brought her numerous engagements in the United States and internationally.
 Prior to that, she won 1st prizes at the Maria Canals Piano Competition (Barcelona) and the Viotti Piano Competition (Vercelli), and was a laureate at the Busoni Piano Competition.

-During the past seasons Ms Filjak has performed with esteemed orchestras that include The Cleveland Orchestra, San Diego Symphony Orchestra, The Florida Orchestra, the Strasbourg Philharmonic, Barcelona Symphony, Bilbao Symphony and the Granada Symphony; the Deutsche Radio Philharmonie, te Staatskapelle Halle, the Staatskapelle Weimar; the Bremen Philharmonic, the Lübeck Philharmonic, the Japan Century Symphony Orchestra, the Slovenian Philharmonic, the Israel Chamber Orchestra as well as the Orchestra La Verdi in Milano.
+During the past seasons Ms Filjak has performed with esteemed orchestras that include The Cleveland Orchestra, San Diego Symphony Orchestra, The Florida Orchestra, the Strasbourg Philharmonic, Barcelona Symphony, Bilbao Symphony and the Granada Symphony, Turku Philharmonic Orchestra; the Deutsche Radio Philharmonie, the Staatskapelle Halle, the Staatskapelle Weimar; the Bremen Philharmonic, the Lübeck Philharmonic, the City Orchestra of Kassel, the Norddeutsche Philharmonie Rostock the Symphony Orchestra Göttingen, the Japan Century Symphony Orchestra, the Deagu Symphony Orchestra, the Krakow Philharmonic, the Zagreb Philharmonic, the Slovenian Philharmonic, the Israel Chamber Orchestra as well as the Orchestra La Verdi in Milano.
 She has performed at international venues such as the Concertgebouw Amsterdam, Konzerthaus Berlin, l’Auditori and Palau de la Música Catalana in Barcelona, Zankel Hall at Carnegie Hall in New York, Boston’s Jordan Hall, Teatro San Carlo in Naples, Sala Verdi in Milan, Salle Gaveau in Paris, Musikverein and the Konzerthaus in Vienna, NDR Hall in Hannover, Residenz in Munich, Auditorio Nacional in Madrid, the Ravinia Festival in Chicago.